Bartholomew Remov: Final arrest and death

 In the fall of 1934, the NKVD arrested Pavel Velikanov, the organiser of a sect called "The Fourth International of Spirit and Truth".
 Under interrogation, Velikanov revealed that an illegal Orthodox convent and monastery existed at the Church of the Nativity of the Virgin at Putinki.
 Velikanov also provided a long list of the priests, monks, and nuns who were involved.
 The first arrests connected with the NKVD's investigation took place on January 28, 1935 and those who were arrested named Archbishop Bartholomew as the spiritual leader of the secret monastery and convent.

 On February 18, 1935, the NKVD received a letter from certain Putinki parishioners, who alleged, "It would appear that the closure of the monastery has not eliminated the monastic spirit, which has recently begun to manifest itself with particular intensity.
 The churches are flooded with women in black headscarves and black dress (the so-called hysterics) in numbers so great that they are able to perform any role desired of them, but also to dominate the congregations; this is, in the end, transforming us from a parish church into a monastery."

 Along with 21 others, Remov was arrested again on 21 February 1935 and was accused of being, "a member of the Catholic group of a counterrevolutionary organization attached to the illegal Petrovsky Monastery" and of anti-Soviet agitation.

 In a signed confession, Remov admitted, "I frequently passed to Neveu letters from exiled clergymen.
 Neveu forwarded these letters to the Vatican as proof of the persecution of religious believers by the Soviet authorities.
 I told Neveu that all the actions of Metropolitan Sergei were planned in collaboration with the organs of State Power."

 After a brief detention period in the Butyrka Prison, where he was sent shortly after his arrest, Remov was further charged with, "betrayal of the Motherland and espionage on behalf of the Vatican."

 On June 17, 1935, a closed session of the Military Collegium of the Supreme Court of the Soviet Union sentenced Remov, "to the supreme penalty, death by shooting, with confiscation of property.
 The sentence is final and no appeal is allowed."

-Metropolitan Bartholomew Remov was executed soon after.
+Metropolitan Bartholomew Remov was executed soon after, on 10 July 1935.
+In a letter to d'Herbigny, Bishop Neveu wrote that "to the end he remained faithful to the Catholic Church and to the Holy Father, whom he loved and whose commands he was ready to fulfill at any cost."